UniTE: A Survey and Unified Pipeline for Pre-training Spatiotemporal Trajectory Embeddings: Survey on the Pre-training of Trajectory Embeddings

 \subsubsection{CTLE}

-CTLE~\cite{lin2021pre} is a multi-task pre-training framework that utilizes MLM to learn a contextual embedding for each location in a trajectory.
-These embeddings are then leveraged for trajectory prediction.
+CTLE~\cite{lin2021pre} is a multi-task pre-training framework that employs MLM to learn contextual embeddings of locations from individual trajectories for trajectory prediction.

-In line with the MLM approach, CTLE undergoes pre-training by randomly selecting trajectory points $(l_i,t_i)$ from a trajectory $\mathcal T$ and replacing their location $l_i$ and time $t_i$ with a special mask token.
-The trajectory, with masked trajectory points, is fed to a Transformer-based trajectory encoder.
-The encoder generates a output sequence with embedding vectors corresponding to the masked trajectory points, which are then used to predict the original location and time features.
-Following pre-training, CTLE can be employed to obtain embeddings for the trajectory points in a trajectory.
-The embedding of an entire trajectory is obtained by applying mean pooling to the sequence of trajectory point embeddings.
+Following the MLM paradigm, CTLE randomly masks trajectory points $(l_i,t_i)$ in a trajectory $\mathcal T$ by replacing their location and time features with a mask token.
+A Transformer-based encoder processes the masked trajectory to generate embeddings for the masked points, which are then used to predict the original features.
+The final trajectory embedding is obtained by mean pooling the point embeddings produced by the pre-trained encoder.